 BRCA and Increased Ovarian Cancer Risk

-There are no effective methods of screening for ovarian cancer.
+Unfortunately, there are no effective methods of screening for ovarian cancer.
 When ovarian cancer is detected, it has often spread to other parts of the body.
-There are various options for BRCA+ women in terms of surveillance and risk reduction.
+Currently, there are various options for BRCA+ women in terms of surveillance and risk reduction.
 Although not always effective, women may choose to have the tumor marker CA125 checked and ultrasounds performed every 6 months.

 Ovarian Cancer May Start in Fallopian Tubes

-A study at M.D.
+As a result of this theory, a study at M.D.
 Anderson Cancer Center, Prophylactic Salpingectomy With Delayed Oophorectomy is currently recruiting participants.
 The goal of this clinical research study is to compare ovarian cancer screening, risk-reducing salpingo-oophorectomy (RRSO), and prophylactic salpingectomy with delayed oophorectomy (PSDO).

-After lots of discussion and my own research, I chose to participate in this fallopian tube removal option for BRCA+ women.
+After lots of discussions and my own research, I chose to participate in this fallopian tube removal option for BRCA+ women.
 For me, I felt like my body was a ticking time bomb.
 At the age of 37, I was having a hard time waiting around until age 40+ to reduce my risk of ovarian cancer.
 I was also not ready to face the issues associated with surgical menopause.

 My Laparoscopic Prophylactic Salpingectomy with Delayed Oophorectomy (PSDO)

-I do have some post surgery restrictions for the next few weeks.
+I do have some post-surgery restrictions for the next few weeks.
 After 4 weeks, I can resume running.
 After 6 weeks, I can start lifting more than 10 pounds and go back to doing abdominal exercises and Pilates.